yuvalgeva77/ticketing_train_system/README.md

-Assignment
+Ticketing service
-The assignment is about a ticketing service.
-The goal is to create a service that can book tickets and make reservations on physical seats on a given service with an origin & destination for multiple passengers.
-In this assignment there are no prices, no products and no payments.
+The goal is to create a service that can book tickets. and make reservations on physical seats on a given service with an origin & destination for multiple passengers
-Note
-Please show us what you are capable of.
-Make sure you are proud of the code you implement for this assignment.
-Architectural choices are more important than implementing all the features.
-Quality is key.
-Make sure each part of your code is behaving correctly and not susceptible to regression issues.
-Some other requirements:

 1. No automatic seating algorithm, seats are explicitly given with a reservation request.
 2. Implement a REST interface without the HTTP.
 Meaning, your application doesn’t need to run a HTTP server and accept client connections.
 See Kotlin interfaces below.
-3. No external libraries are required, only libraries available with standard Java, Kotlin or Golang.
-a.
-For testing purposes libraries are allowed
-Note

 Although the interfaces below are Kotlin code.
 You can convert them into Golang and implement your code in Go using the standard Golang library.
 Basic Interfaces